 Overview

-According to the World Health Organization’s World Malaria Report, an estimated 228 million cases of malaria occurred worldwide in 2018, with 90% of this total concentrated on the African continent.
+According to the World Health Organization’s World Malaria Report, almost 263 million estimated malaria cases occurred worldwide in 2023, with 94% of cases and 95% of deaths concentrated on the African continent.
 Alarmingly, and despite an increased public health focus on the elimination of malaria, it is becoming clear that many countries will not be able to achieve this goal without considering novel management approaches.
 One control strategy in the early stages of development is the use of gene drive mechanisms to suppress or replace vector mosquito populations.

 Collaborators & Partners